 2019 Monthly Status Update Month Completed Tasks January Discussed new 911 fee with all elected officials.
 Discussed the implementation of the fee with city stakeholders.
 February Received past research from project stakeholders.
 Discussed implementation of the fee with city manager colleagues in Kentucky in search of best practices.
 March City & County Commission joint meeting was held March 19th to discuss need and funding of a county wide radio system and re-forming 911 board.
-April Continuing the financial analysis and exploring solutions with the County.
-May No significant update on this item.
+April Continuing the financial analysis and exploring solutions with the County. Мау No significant update on this item.
 June City and County meeting regularly to explore a city-county consolidated agency and a revenue source for 911.
 Also exploring adding Mercy into 911 operations.
 July Regular city and county meetings to discuss revenue source and structure of consolidated agency.
 Goal of executing agreement and determining revenue source before calendar year 2020.
 August City and County met twice in August to discuss a potential revenue source and review the draft agreement for a consolidated agency.
 Goal of executing agreement and determining revenue source before calendar year 2020.
-September October November December
+September City and County met in September to review the draft of the proposed interlocal agreement and review the 911 budget.
+The group also continued to discuss revenue options.
+The County is proposing to levy a new property tax with a resolution of support from the Board of Commissioners to fund the replacement of the obsolete 911 equipment.
+October November December